 Human Impact

-Human activities have also played a role in affecting the length of Lake Tahoe.
+Human activities have also played a role in affecting the of Lake Tahoe.
 Development along the shoreline, such as construction of homes, resorts, and roads, has altered the natural landscape of the area.
 This development can lead to erosion and sediment runoff into the lake, impacting its clarity and overall length.
 Additionally, pollution from urban areas and recreational activities can also have a detrimental effect on the lake’s ecosystem, potentially affecting its length.

 - Development along the shoreline can lead to erosion and sediment runoff into the lake.